silky/chrisdone-homepage/posts/haskell-diff.markdown

 tooling is progressive: start with the simplest working implementation then step up.
 Structured-haskell-mode is an example of this.
 It's no Lamdu, and it's no vanilla text-based mode.
 It's a stepping stone inbetween.
-The impedence to try SHM is lower.
+The impedance to try SHM is lower.

 In the same way, maybe we can start with the abstract syntax diff, let people become acclimatized to it, let it stabilize, get it integrated